demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 #### PCAPs api docs
-You can find information about required/optional arguments for every pcap types here:
+You can find information about required/optional arguments for each pcap type here:

 ![filter pcap api](../../doc_files/fliter-pcap-api.png)